 As of December 31, 2016, our cash and cash equivalents were RMB480 million (US\$69 million).
 Immediately following the completion of this offering, we expect to receive net offering proceeds of approximately US\$, or approximately US\$ if the underwriters exercise their over-allotment option in full, after deducting underwriting discounts and the estimated offering expenses payable by us.
 These estimates are based upon an assumed initial public offering price of US\$ per ADS, the midpoint of the price range shown on the front cover page of this prospectus.
 Out of the net proceeds, we plan to use US\$ for general corporate purposes and US\$ for the acquisition of, or investment in, technologies, solutions or businesses that complement our business.
 See "Use of Proceeds."
-However, our management will have considerable discretion in the application of the net proceeds may be used for corporate purposes that do not improve our efforts to achieve or maintain profitability or increase our ADS price.
+However, our management will have considerable discretion in the application of the net proceeds received by us.
+You will not have the opportunity, as part of your investment decision, to assess whether proceeds are being used appropriately.
+The net proceeds may be used for corporate purposes that do not improve our efforts to achieve or maintain profitability or increase our ADS price.
 The net proceeds from this offering may be placed in investments that do not produce income or that lose value.